-On the recommendation of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology, a network of RMICs has been set up to maintain standards and provide advice regarding marine meteorology and other related oceanographic measurements.
+On the recommendation of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology, $\frac{8}{7}$ , a network of RMICs has been set up to maintain standards and provide advice regarding marine meteorology and other related oceanographic measurements.
+Their terms of reference and locations are given in Part II, Chapter 4, Annex 4.A, respectively.